• Articles

 What Immigration Reform Must Accomplish

-If the structural contradiction identified in Part 4 is to be resolved, reform must do more than adjust enforcement.
-It must restore coherence between law, moral responsibility, and reality.
+If the structural contradiction identified in Part 4 is to be resolved, reform must do more than intensify enforcement or expand administrative complexity.
+It must restore coherence between law, moral responsibility, and lived reality.

 From Principle to Practice

-If these principles are taken seriously, they demand a response—not only from policymakers, but from citizens, communities, and the Church.
+If these principles are taken seriously, they demand something not only from policymakers, but from citizens, communities, and the Church itself.
+The traditional “See, Judge, Act” method used in many Catholic lay apostolates offers a useful structure for that response.

 In this way, charity and justice are not opposed.
 They are brought into right relationship.